hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-firewall-rule 3 ACCEPT 5.188.123.17 443

-The function is used for changing existing firewall rule.
+This function is used for changing existing firewall rule.
 It fully replace rule with new one but keeps same id.

 *******************************************************************